symPiotr/amplicon_analysis_pipeline/COI_and_16S_rRNA_amplicon_bioinformatic_pipeline.md

 usearch -unoise3 all_samples_derep_sorted.fasta -zotus zotus.fasta -tabbedout denoising_summary.txt
 ```

-Now, lets make zOTU table, containing information on how many times each of the zOTUs occurred in each of the libraries:
+Now, lets make zOTU table, containing information on how many times each of the zOTUs occurred in each of the libraries.
+We will do this by mapping trimmed reads to zOTUs.
 ```
-usearch -otutab all_samples.fasta -zotus zotus.fasta -otutabout zotu_table.txt
+usearch -otutab all_samples_trimmed.fasta -zotus zotus.fasta -otutabout zotu_table.txt
 ```

 &nbsp;